apache/drill/_docs/connect-a-data-source/040-file-system-storage-plugin.md

 The `connection` parameter in this configuration is "`file:///`", connecting Drill to the local file system.

-To query a file in the example `json_files` workspace, you can issue the `USE` command to tell Drill to use the `json_files` workspace configured in the `dfs` instance for each query that you issue:
+To query a file in the example `json_files` workspace, you can issue the `USE` command to tell Drill to use the `json_files` workspace, which is included in the `dfs` configuration for each query that you issue:

     USE dfs.json_files;
     SELECT * FROM `donuts.json` WHERE type='frosted'